 Because G.O.
 66-C § 2.2(a) limits Commission staff's ability to disclose Commission investigation records in the absence of disclosure during a hearing or a Commission order authorizing disclosure, Commission staff denies most initial requests and subpoenas for investigation records.
-Commission staff usually informs requestors that their subpoena or public records request will be treated as an appeal under G.O.
+Commission staff usually inform requestors that their subpoena or public records request will be treated as an appeal under G.O.
 66-C § 3.4 for disclosure of the records.

-There is no statute forbidding disclosure of the Commission's safety investigation records.
-With certain exceptions for incident reports filed with the Commission, we generally refrain from making most accident investigation records public until Commission staff's investigation of the incident is complete.
-Commission staff and management need to be able to engage in confidential deliberations regarding an incident investigation without concern for the litigation interests of plaintiffs or regulated entities.
+There is no statute forbidding disclosure of the Commission's investigation records.
+With certain exceptions, we generally refrain from making most investigation records public until Commission staff's investigation is complete, where an investigation is not associated with a formal Commission proceeding.
+Commission staff and management need to be able to engage in confidential

+$\frac{4}{}$ Id.

-$[\]frac{5}{2}$ The fact that records may fall within a CPRA exemption does not preclude the Commission from authorizing disclosure of the records.
+&lt;sup>5 The fact that records may fall within a CPRA exemption does not preclude the Commission from authorizing disclosure of the records.
 Except for records subject to a law prohibiting disclosure, CPRA exemptions are discretionary, rather than mandatory, and the Commission is free to refrain from asserting such exemptions when it finds that disclosure is appropriate.
 See Cal.
 Gov't.
-Code § 6253 (e); Black Panthers v.
-Kehoe (1974) 42 Cal.
-App.
-3d 645, 656.
+Code § 6253(e); Black Panthers v.
+Kehoe (1974) 42 Cal.App.3d 645, 656.